Alluxio/alluxio/docs/en/UFSExtensions.md

 ### Uninstall

-The `uninstall` command works in similar manner to `install` using hosts specified in `conf/masters` and `conf/workers`.
-Remove the extensions manually from Alluxio servers in case other hosts are not reachable from the host executing the command.
+The `uninstall` command works in a similar manner to `install` using hosts specified in `conf/masters` and `conf/workers`.
+Remove the extensions manually from Alluxio servers in case some hosts are not reachable from the host executing the command.

 ### Installing from a Maven Coordinate